Get Started- Your First Actor Headshot

 Your Location or Mine

-I shoot mostly in NYC and travel to-
+I shoot in NYC and have clients in-

 Westchester, The Hudson Valley & The Catskills, NY-